What to do in Point Reyes, California

 Monterey Cypress Tree Tunnel

-When I first saw a picture of these cypress trees, I thought they were the dark hedges of Ireland!
+When I first saw a picture of this Point Reyes Cypress tree tunnel, I thought they were the dark hedges of Ireland!
 I’ve been to the dark hedges in Ireland and these are even more majestic!
 They can be a little tricky to find.
-When you’re about 10 miles from the Point Reyes Lighthouse, look for a big clump of trees to your right.
+When you’re about 10 miles near Point Reyes Lighthouse, look for a big clump of trees to your right.

 Point Reyes National Seashore

 This large expanse of protected shoreline offers many hidden beaches and coves to explore.
-Some of our favorite beaches are:
+Some of our favorite Point Reyes beach is the:

 • Limantour Beach